 In Tennessee, you will not be deprived of fests and fairs as every time, one fair or the other will be happening around.
 The festival of Bonnaroo has a big part big role in the life of the people here.
 In the same way, with the events like CMA Music Festival, Tennessee has something for everyone.

 Dollywood and Graceland Will Be Near You

 Living in Tennessee will give you opportunities to visit Dollywood and Graceland on weekends or can take your guests there.

 For history buffs, Moving to Tennessee is the right place to delve into the history of the US.
 There is a lot here to learn about the Civil Rights movement and its greats.
 At Memphis, there is a National Civil Rights Museum and an Underground Railroad museum.
 Nashville was the site of famous sit-ins during the Civil Rights movement.

 At Tennessee, You Are Close to Nature

 Great Smoky Mountains National Park is the lungs of Tennessee.
 It is home to a wide range of flora and fauna and is also a hiking and cycling destination.
 Your vacation here will be an opportunity to come close to nature.

 Low Cost of Living

-At Tennessee, the cost of living is 18.94%, which is lower than the national average.
-This makes Tennessee one of the most affordable states to live in.
+In Tennessee, the cost of living is 18.94%, which is lower than the national average.
+This makes Tennessee one of the most affordable states to live in after moving to Tennessee.
 Everything in Tennessee is low priced, be it groceries, utilities, consumer goods, or housing.

 Tennessee is Ethnically Diverse